What is a mini-pupillage?

 Please note that we do not accept CVs or covering letters.

-We ask anybody who applies for a position at Hardwicke to complete our Diversity Monitoring Questionnaire.
+We ask anybody who applies for a position at Hardwicke to complete the Hardwicke Equality and Diversity survey.

 Our applications close one month prior to the first day of the next quarter.
 For example if you wish to apply for mini-pupillage during 1 July to 30 September, please ensure your application is with us by 1 June.